IHE/ITI.MHD/input/pagecontent/transaction-65.md

 * Comprehensive Metadata: http://ihe.net/fhir/StructureDefinition/IHE_MHD_Provide_Comprehensive_DocumentBundle
 * Minimal Metadata: http://ihe.net/fhir/StructureDefinition/IHE_MHD_Provide_Minimal_DocumentBundle

-All resources that are indicated as ‘contained’ in ITI TF-3: 4.5.1 shall be contained using the FHIR contained method (see http://hl7.org/fhir/R4/references.html#contained).
+When resources are ‘contained’ (see ITI TF-3: 4.5.1), they shall be contained using the FHIR contained method (see http://hl7.org/fhir/R4/references.html#contained).

 When the DocumentReference.content.attachment.url points at a Binary Resource, the Binary Resource shall be in the Bundle.
 See FHIR Resolving references in Bundles at http://hl7.org/fhir/R4/bundle.html#references.